adslbarxatov/IOP/docs/privacy.md

   accumulating or transferring of personal information.
 All data used by Policy Objects doesn’t leave the user device.

-### 3. Policy Objects may only use the following device parameters to ensure correct functionality and better user experience:
+### 3. Policy Objects may request the following device parameters to ensure correct functionality and better user experience:
-1. Screen resolution and pixel density (to properly set the font size of interface elements).
+1. Screen resolution and pixel density – to properly set the font size of interface elements.
-2. Availability (only presence / absence, without any details) of the web browser and the e-mail client (to provide the access to our reference materials and the ability to send bug reports and recommendations).
+2. Availability (only the fact of presence or absence) of the web browser and the e-mail client – to provide the access to our reference materials and the ability to send bug reports and recommendations.
-3. Availability (only presence / absence, without any details) of the internet connection (to provide the access to our reference materials).
+3. Availability (only the fact of presence or absence) of the internet connection – to provide the access to our reference materials.

-⁽⁴⁾ Some of these parameters may be subject to privacy policies of some device manufacturers and operating system developers.
-None of these parameters leave the user device in any way or form when using any of the Policy Objects.
+⁽⁴⁾ These parameters may be subject to privacy policies of some device manufacturers and operating system developers.
+None of this data leaves the user device in any way or form when using any of the Policy Objects.